hsnucnmc/winter-2022/overview_of_services.md

 # Mail - DKIM

-To prevent the situation mentioned above, DKIM is purposed.
+To prevent the situation mentioned above, DKIM is proposed.

 DKIM stands for DomainKeys Identified Mail.
-The mechanism encrypts the some of the headers (specified by mail server) and content and add its hash to header.
+The mechanism encrypts some of the headers (specified by mail server) and content and add its hash to header.

 In this way, if the mail is intercepted and modified by others, DKIM can detect it and mark the mail unsafe.